 The sexually reproducing organism has half of the chromosome number in gametes compared to their somatic cells.

 The human genome project was conducted in the ’90s for decoding the entire genome of us.
+Scientists had identified various genes and other DNA sequences of our genome and their functions.

 What is a Gene?